Egypt–Pakistan relations: History

+Antiquity

+The regions that comprise today's Egypt and Pakistan have been under the rule of contiguous Eurasian polities at various points in history, as they are both part of the Greater Middle East.
+The Persian Achaemenid Empire, which spanned (among other regions) the area between the Balkans and the area of the Indus River (known to the Persians as Hind) at its height, conquered the regions comprising modern-day Egypt, as well as the Pakistani provinces of Balochistan and Khyber Pakhtunkhwa during the reign of Darius I. They had also both become part of the Umayyad Caliphate during the Islamic Golden Age, allowing for the spread of Islam and Arabization to both regions.

 Egypt and Pakistan have had political, commercial and cultural relations since antiquity, including long-lasting trade through the Red Sea-Indian Ocean maritime routes and conquest by the Persians, Alexander the Great and Arabs.
-The ancient Greeks commented that the people living along the Indus River were most similar to ancient Egyptians in appearance, with Arrian's Indica stating:"The southern Indians resemble the Ethiopians a good deal, and, are black of countenance, and their hair black also, only they are not as snub-nosed or so woolly-haired as the Ethiopians; but the northern Indians are most like the Egyptians in appearance."
+The ancient Greeks commented that the people living along the Indus River were most similar to ancient Egyptians in appearance.

+Modern Relations

 Egypt and Pakistan established diplomatic relations in 1951.
 In the 1950s, Pakistan became part of the Baghdad pact and cento, with its pro western foreign diplomacy which led to harsh frictions with Egypt.
 However, later relations improved quickly.

 During the 1967 and 1973 wars, Pakistan and sent Egypt military aide, technicians, and personnel to aid the Egyptian military at war with Israel.

 During war Egypt war with Israel, Pakistan Army sent weapons and fighter planes to Egypt.

 In 1974, President of Egypt Anwar Sadat visited Pakistan to attend the second OIC meeting held in Lahore, Punjab, and generally supported Pakistan's plans to become a nuclear power.
-But, however, the relations with Pakistan went sour when Pakistan began ties with the former Soviet Union.
+But the relations with Pakistan deteriorated when Pakistan initiated ties with the former Soviet Union.
 The worsening of relations of Pakistan with the United States further played a key role.

 Nonetheless, the relations were normal with Egypt after the removal of Prime minister Zulfikar Ali Bhutto.
-In 1980s, President Hosni Mubarak and President Zia-ul-Haq further enhanced the relations; Egypt also played a vital role in Soviet–Afghan War where Egypt widely provided manpower (see Afghan Arabs) and military equipment to Afghan mujahideen in their fight against the Soviets.
+In the 1980s, President Hosni Mubarak and President Zia-ul-Haq further enhanced the relations; Egypt also played a vital role in Soviet–Afghan War where Egypt widely provided manpower (see Afghan Arabs) and military equipment to Afghan mujahideen in their fight against the Soviets.
 In 1988–1990 and 1993–1996, Egypt's relations were soured with Pakistan Peoples Party formerly led by Benazir Bhutto who was generally close with the Soviet Union.

+In May 2023, Pakistan praised Egypt for boycotting a G20 tourism meeting held by India in Kashmir.

+In May 2025, Egypt supported blocking a Pakistani effort at the Organisation of Islamic Cooperation to strongly criticize Indian actions in Kashmir.